sous-chefs/lvm/documentation/lvm_logical_volume.md

 | `ignore_skipped_cluster` | `true`, `false` | `false`       | Continue execution even if `lvm` detects skipped clustered volume groups                                                                 |
 | `lv_params`              | String          | `nil`         | Optional parameters to be passed to LVM                                                                                                  |
 | `remove_mount_point`     | `true`, `false` | `false`       | Optional parameter to be passed to LVM during a :remove event to clean up the directory                                                  |

-### size

-- It can be the size of the volume with units (k, K, m, M, g, G, t, T)
-- It can be specified as the percentage of the size of the volume group

 ### mount_point